 The fixed laser is accompanied by a beam control device, and both are located above the platform.
 The direction control of the laser is possible using very precise and flat mirrors called the deflectors.
 This device allows the laser to be directed onto any point of the platform.

 The main stages of photopolymerisation

 The different layers making up the object are processed one by one: first, the ultraviolet beam scans the surface of the resin located in the vat at locations defined by the computer file.
 Under the effect of UV, the resin is transformed into a solid polymer.
-Then the platform is lowered a notch and the still liquid resin then covers the previously solidified part on its entire surface.
-Then the laser polymerises the second layer, and so on.
+Then the platform has lowered a notch and the still liquid resin then covers the previously solidified part on its entire surface.
+Then the laser polymerizes the second layer, and so on.